IgniteUI/igniteui-documentation/topics/05_ASP-NET-MVC/05_IgniteUI_for_MVC_Known_Issues.md

 ## Known Issues and Limitations Summary

-The following table summarizes the known issues and limitations of the %%ProductName%%™ ASP.NET MVC wrappers.
+The following table summarizes the known issues and limitations of the %%ProductNameMVC%%.
 Detailed explanations of some of the issues and the existing workarounds are provided after the summary table.

 Legend: |